 When your placard is coming up for renewal you will get a renewal notice in the mail.
 Verify that all the information is current, date and sign the form and mail it back in to the address listed above.

 If you find yourself rehabbing a broken leg or bum knee after a slip hiking one of Maryland's scenic trails, you can apply for a temporary placard.
 That way when your arms feel like rubber and are in serious pain from hobbling on crutches, you will not have to traverse a parking lot the size of Rhode Island.

-The application process is similar to obtaining a regular disability placard.
-The one requirement is that your temporary ailment causes you more than three weeks of distress.
+The application process is similar to obtaining a regular disability placard (see "Steps to Apply" above).
+The one requirement is that your temporary ailment causes you 3 weeks or more of distress.
 Other than that, it is just a matter of completing the form and having a doctor state that you are undeniably in no shape to hike great distances due to the impermanent malady.
-The placards, which are red rather than the regular blue version, are issued in up to six-month increments.
+The placards, which are red rather than the regular blue version, are issued for 6 months.